ARKTIK-ARKITEK/ARKTIK-Access/EDUCATION/Tracks/Business_Ops_Assistant/README.md

 ### Vision & Purpose

 The **Business Operations Assistant Track** is a foundational A.C.E. program designed to cultivate highly organized, reliable, and ethical support professionals essential for the smooth functioning of ARKTIK initiatives and aligned businesses.
-This track provides an accessible pathway into crucial operational roles, focusing on practical skills using standard business tools and processes.
-It directly supports ARKTIK's mission by **onshoring vital administrative functions**, ensuring operational **resilience** through efficient support, and embedding **integrity** and **stewardship** into daily business practices.
+This track provides an **accessible pathway** into crucial operational roles, focusing on practical skills using standard business tools and processes efficiently and effectively.
+It directly supports ARKTIK's mission by **onshoring vital administrative functions** and ensuring operational tasks are handled with **integrity, precision, and stewardship**.

 ### Focus Area

-Core competencies include efficient task and workflow management, accurate data entry and retrieval, basic financial record keeping, professional communication, scheduling, and proficiency in key operational tools like Asana, Salesforce (fundamentals), and QuickBooks (fundamentals).
+Core competencies include efficient task and workflow management (using Asana basics), accurate data entry and retrieval (using Salesforce basics), basic financial record keeping concepts and entry (using QuickBooks basics/simulations), professional communication, scheduling, and proficiency in standard digital office tools.

 ### Target Audience